KarimovaKarina/OAT/README.md

    * excluding - type of views you do not qwant to test
    * recursiveChecking - boolean value, indicating whether you want to test subbviews or not.

+# Extension

+The Quality Assurance of the tool is provided by unit tests for negative and positive scenarios.
+If a new type of accessibility errors will be added they should be covered by tests.